THE CHEMISTRY OF LOVE

 The silence of serotonin serves genetic purposes too, as low levels make us obsess about our newfound lover.
 New love can look like a mental illness and, during the early stages of romance, the chemical make-up of men's and women's brains is no different from those suffering from obsessive-compulsive disorder or OCD (Obsessive-Compulsive Disorder).
 For those who are really struck, obsessing about his or hers marvels or the minutia of the relationship can consume some four hours a day, every day.

 So dopamine keeps you focused on the object of your love and sagging levels of serotonin make you obsess about him, or her and before you know it, the madness has kept the love fires burning long enough to yield an evolutionary purpose, offspring, or settling into a Long-term Relationship.

-If you stay in love long enough, there is another hormone "OXYTOCIN," which is the key to Monogamy and Long-term attachment.
-Oxytocin, the "Cuddling Chemical," helps new mothers make milk and bond with their babies.
+If you stay in love long enough, there is another hormone "OXYTOCIN," which is the key to Bonding, Monogamy and Long-term Attachment.
+Oxytocin, the “Bonding Chemical," helps new mothers make milk and bond with their babies.
 It is also secreted by both sexes during orgasm.
 Some people may have this function genetically inhibited, or genetically stronger, with obvious results.

 Oxytocin has also been shown to increase Trust and reduce Fear, facilitating making Love and committing to one-another.